Tom Emmer: Drunk driving

 In 2009, Emmer sponsored a bill that would shorten the period of license revocation for driving under the influence and for refusing to take a field sobriety test.
 Additionally, though "suspected drunken drivers [currently] face revocation before they go to court," Emmer's bill would have delayed revocations until after conviction.
 Supporters of Emmer's bill said "it's needed because pre-conviction revocations penalize drivers before proving they're guilty."
 Mothers Against Drunk Driving and the head of the Minnesota DWI task force opposed the legislation because it would allow arrested drivers to continue to drive during the time between their arrest and hearing.

 Emmer's own history became an issue in relation to his bill.
 At age 20, Emmer received a driving under the influence-related ticket.
 In 1991, at age 30, he pleaded guilty to careless driving while two charges for DWI and a license-plate violation were dropped.
 Emmer denied that his own drunk driving and legal consequences played a part in the bill, stating, "We all come to the Legislature with life experiences, but it has nothing to do with this bill."
 Emmer also said that his sentence in 1981 should have been harsher, because in that case he "probably wouldn't have taken the second chance" that led to his subsequent arrests and guilty plea in 1991.

 On May 13, 2010, Emmer was one of three legislators not to vote on a bill that would have provided such tougher penalties for drunk drivers.
 He said he missed the vote when a previously scheduled lunch ran long, and that he had "no idea" how he would have voted on the bill, but that he "assume[d]" he would have supported it.

 "Fire Pelosi" machine gun video

-In an October 2022 CBS News television interview, Emmer was challenged for posting a video on Twitter that showed him firing a fully automatic machine gun with the caption "#FIREPELOSI".
-As chair of the National Republican Congressional Committee (NRCC), Emmer led 2022 election efforts to win a majority and replace House Speaker Nancy Pelosi.
+In an October 2022 CBS News television interview, Emmer was challenged for posting a video on Twitter that showed him firing a fully automatic machine gun, in bursts of two to three bullets, with the caption "#FIREPELOSI".
+As chair of the National Republican Congressional Committee (NRCC), Emmer led 2022 election efforts to win a majority and replace House speaker Nancy Pelosi.
 The post occurred just days before the home invasion and attack on Pelosi's husband in California.